-A parent or sibling may demand the spouse who is a primary victim somehow fix the problem by challenging the right of the outside lover to pursue his or her spouse.
+A parent or sibling may demand that the spouse who is a primary victim somehow fix the problem by challenging the right of the outside lover to pursue his or her spouse.
 Motivated by feelings of despair, this seems to be a very reasonable plan on how to deal with the infidelity disease that is tearing the family apart.

 How to stop an affair

 Conclusion, don't contact the outside lover — don't give him or her a place in your family.
 Whatever hold he or she has on your husband or wife, it is solely dependent on your partner allowing this to happen.
-If your partner "ends the relationship," the paramour is gone!
+If your partner 'ends the relationship,' the paramour is gone!

 The only exception to the above might be when your partner has not told this outside lover that he or she is married.
 Should this be the case, sending an email or asking a third party to inform the outside lover about the facts may be enough to get him or her to run away when he or she knows the truth.
 This is a bit of a contradiction to the above, but in this circumstance and it may work so it may be worth the deviation.